Fleet Maintenance Council

 Fall Maintenance Seminar

-The FMC Fall Seminar is held every October.
-During this time, educational opportunities are offered to fleet supervisors in the areas of fleet maintenance and equipment repair.
-During this seminar the exchange of ideas and information about new developments are encouraged.
-The FMC seminar is a 2 1/2 day meeting and provides an opportunity for fleet managers to develop contacts statewide.
-The next FMC Fall Seminar will be held October 27-29, 2021.
+The FMC Fall Seminar offers educational opportunities to fleet supervisors and managers in the areas of fleet maintenance and equipment repair.
+During this two and a half days event, attendees have the opportunity to develop contacts statewide and the exchange of ideas and information about new developments is encouraged.
+The next FMC Fall Seminar is scheduled for October 27-29, 2021.
+Information coming soon.

 National Motor Transportation Certification Program